NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/11_Dynamic_Inventory.md

 # 11.0 - Dynamic Inventory

-Status: Done

-# 11.1 - Introduction
+## 11.1 - Introduction

 - Commonly inventory files are stored in plaintext form.
 - This generally is bad practice, but becomes tedious and unmanageable for larger inventories.
 - One may wish to leverage Dynamic Inventories
   - Inventories stored in the cloud or external databases
   - Ansible will retrieve this information programmatically during the play

-## Example
+### Example

 - Convert a static inventory file into a python script